 attempting to be placed on Blacks to keep them in mental as well as physical bondage.

 “Black Superheroes” help to free the spirits and imaginations of Blacks during a time when Blacks were denied basic constitutional and human rights.
-The “Black Superheroes” are legendary in religious beliefs, physical strength, and mental abilities.
+The “Black Superheroes” are legendary in

 They have engineering talents, legendary speed, outstanding courage, battlefield leadership and even compassion, love and family orientation.
 They are young, middle aged, elders and spiritual beings that show the best, brightest and sometimes challenges of having color and culture.
 They are sometimes misunderstood, misrepresented and often thought dangerous because of their representation of not just equality, but superiority of people of color and culture over those of lighter skill and lesser historical significance.